epensinger/pyLessons/U3-Conditionals/2-ifStatements/readme.md

-# Conditional Statements with IF
+# Conditional Statements with if

 # Lesson Goals
 - Buld if statements from comparison expressions